TihanFernando/Tesla-Clone/README.md

-This Project was made by Tihan Fernando
+This Project was made by Tihan Fernando.
 And this for fun and to learn only.
 Do not use this project to do illegal things.

 🟥🟥🟥 You have to install nodeJS to run this project 🟥🟥🟥